-We love our mineral and rock inspired jewels here at Mandana Oskoui Contemporary Jewellery, but what we enjoy creating just as much, are bespoke pieces that are hand-crafted for special occasions, especially for you.
+We love our mineral and rock inspired jewels here at Mandana Oskoui Contemporary Jewellery.
+But what we enjoy creating just as much is bespoke jewellery; pieces that are hand-crafted for special occasions, especially for you.

-I was recently contacted by a bride-to-be looking for a unique gift for her sister; who was to be the matron of honour at her upcoming wedding.
+I was recently contacted by a bride-to-be looking for a unique gift for her sister.
+Her sister was the matron of honour at her upcoming wedding.

 My brief was left pretty open (which is great as it allows for a wider scope for creativity design wise) with the basic guidelines being: